Guidance for Complying With the Chemical Facility Anti-Terrorism Standard (CFATS)

 The Top-Screen Survey:

 The Top Screen Survey is an online questionnaire that collects basic information about a facility’s location and operation and is used by DHS to determine if the facility is high risk.
-At UC Davis, the Office of Environmental Health and Safety prepares and submits Top Screen Surveys on behalf of the campus.
+At UC Davis, the Office of Environmental Health and Safety and the UC Davis Police Department prepares and submits Top Screen Surveys on behalf of the campus.

 Once UC Davis was determined to be regulated under the standard, a Security Vulnerability Assessment (SVA) was completed.
 DHS has reviewed the SVA, has placed UC Davis facilities into a risk tier, and has required the submission of a Site Security Plan(SSP).
 DHS Inspectors will visit each facility covered under the SSP and verify the facility’s adherence with the SSP before the Plan is approved.